Frequently Asked Questions

 We repeated a position three times.
 Why was the game not drawn?

 Repetition needs to be claimed by one of the players.
-You can do so by pressing the button that is shown, or by offering a draw before your final repeating move, it won't matter if your opponent rejects the draw offer, the threefold repetition draw will be claimed anyway.
+You can do so by pressing the button that is shown, or by offering a draw before your final repeating move.
 You can also configure Lichess to automatically claim repetitions for you.
 Additionally, fivefold repetition always immediately ends the game.

 Accounts